Informing international employment policies for gender equality

 Secondly, through the promotion of international comparative analysis, the research demonstrates that:

-- Women’s jobs are inferior on many, but not all dimensions of job quality.
+- Women’s jobs are inferior to many, but not all dimensions of job quality.

 - Quotas are an effective means of increasing women’s representation at the corporate board level.